Select your language

 Exposure to particulate matter can lead to cardiovascular and respiratory diseases and lung cancer

-Particulate matter concentrations are higher in the Flemish Region compared to the Walloon Region
+Particulate matter concentrations are higher in The Flemish Region and Brussels capital region compared to the Walloon region

 • PM2.5